-For more than 45 years Charles Both has been committed to representing individual employees, groups of employees, labor and other non-profit organizations, employee benefit plans and international human rights activists.
+For the past 50 years Charles Both has been committed to representing individual employees, groups of employees, labor and other non-profit organizations, employee benefit plans and international human rights activists.
 As of July 1, 2022, Mr. Both has retired from the active practice of law and will not be accepting any new assignments.
 He will be available to provide follow-up assistance and historical prespectives to former clients, colleagues and others with whom he proudly worked over the course of his productive career.

 As a founding partner in the highly regarded labor litigation firm of Yablonski, Both and Edelman his work has involved a wide range of employment issues most notably, internal union governance, unfair labor practices, employment discrimination, wrongful terminations, and health and pension benefits.
 Mr. Both devotes his practice to the representation of labor organizations, non-profit organizations and individual employees before a wide range of trial and appellate courts, arbitration panels, federal and state labor boards, and fair employment agencies.
 He has successfully handled suits under the Employee-Retirement Income and Security Act (ERISA) with issues involving fiduciary and third-party liability, federal tax, asset reversion and collection of unpaid contributions.